Gieneq/Audio-Spectrum-Display/schematics/README.md

 Thus resulting capacity is 1.7uF:
 >1.7021276595744682e-06

 Because 2.2uF capacitor is available, it will be chosen.
-It's reactance called capacitance:
+It's reactance called capacitance is:

 |Capacitance of 2.2 uF capacitor|
 |:-:|
 |<img src="capacitance_1u6F.png" alt="" width="500">|

-Then new is **96rad/s**:
+Then new cutoff frequency is **96rad/s**:
 ```python
 C0 = 2.2e-06
 w0 = 1/(R0*C0)
 print(w0)
 ```
 >96.71179883945841